When I was a kid, my dad told me that the best medicine in the world tastes bitter.

 Hyssop is a bitter herb that gives many medicinal benefits.

-Salvation and restoring a relationship with God is so important that King David, in his lament and repentance, appealed:
+Salvation and restoring a relationship with God are so important that King David, in his lament and repentance, appealed:

 Cleanse me with hyssop, and I will be clean;